Ibuprofen (By mouth)

 Warnings While Using This Medicine

-- If your symptoms do not improve or if they get worse, call your doctor.
-Call your doctor if the pain gets worse or lasts longer than 10 days, or if the fever lasts longer than 3 days.
+- Call your doctor if symptoms get worse, pain lasts more than 10 days, or fever lasts more than 3 days.

 Possible Side Effects While Using This Medicine